 Lagging Indicators

-Usually lagging indicators are often found in indicators that measure a trend direction, which are also known as "trend-following indicators".
+Usually, lagging indicators are often found in indicators that measure a trend direction, which is also known as "trend-following indicators".
 You can still use lagging indicators to identify trading signals despite their lagging disposition.

 They help traders when the price is trending, hence their popularity among trend followers.
 Lagging indicators can tell when the price is about to return to its major trend so traders can join in the trend and profit from it.
 Here are some well-known lagging indicators that also serve as trend-following indicators: